docutag/hotnote/README.md

 ### First Launch

-On first load, hotNote will show a welcome prompt:
+On first load, hotnote will show a welcome prompt:
 - Click **Open Folder** to browse and navigate through a folder structure

 ### Opening Folders